 7. The “Situational” Sociopath or Psychopath

 Perhaps one of the most insidious forms of anti-social personality disorder is what may be termed “situational sociopathy or psychopathy,” where an individual extends cordiality, respect, and regard towards some, but exhibits inhumanity, harshness, and cruelty towards others.
 Targets of situational sociopathy or psychopathy are usually individuals or groups considered to be “other,” “lesser,” or “weaker,” and may be based on factors such as gender, class, race, sexual orientation, social standing, societal afflictions, etc. This “sociopathic splitting” views some people as fully human, and others as objects, commodities, and less human.
 Situational sociopathy or psychopathy contributes to many unjust conditions, such as misogyny, class bigotry, racism, homophobia, religious intolerance, extreme poverty, and structural violence in society.

 © 2018 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.

-Disclaimer: Communication Success blog posts are for general educational purpose only.
-They may or may not be relevant to an individual's specific circumstance.
+Disclaimer: Communication Success blog posts are for general educational purposes only.
+They may or may not be relevant to an individual's specific circumstances.

 Ni, Preston.
 How to Successfully Handle Narcissists.
 PNCC.
 (2014)